Mystic-Slice/responsible-prompting-api/README.md

 ```

 > [!CAUTION]
 > Your Hugging Face token will be visible in the code, remember to remove the token before committing or after running the prototype to avoid displaying sensitive data.
-In case the token has been exposed, follow the HF [https://huggingface.co/docs/hub/en/security-tokens](instructions to invalidate it).
+In case the token has been exposed, follow the HF [instructions to invalidate it](https://huggingface.co/docs/hub/en/security-tokens).

 5. In your browser, access http://127.0.0.1:8080/static/demo/index.html